FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/04-Resource-Groups/README.md

 - Every Azure resource belongs to one Resource Group.
 - Resource Groups belong to a single Azure Subscription.
-- Resource Groups are logical management containers, not physical locations.
+- Resource Groups are logical management containers.
+- Resource Groups store metadata in a specific Azure Region.
 - Governance features such as RBAC, Policy, Locks, and Tags integrate with Resource Groups.
-- Resource movement requires validation and can affect permissions, dependencies, and automation.
+- Resource movement requires planning and validation.
-- Resource Locks help protect critical resources from accidental deletion or modification.
+- Resource Locks help protect critical resources.
 - ARM and Bicep deployments commonly target Resource Groups.

 ---